-• euro/year Thermal energy (kWh) I. In the event central district heating is provided for your building: Tables/questionnaires should be completed by providing data on district heating provided during 2013, namely data on: • kWh/year In the event information on kWh/year is not available for any individual building, please provide data on: euro/year Year of construction Please complete/verify data provided on the year of construction (year of commissioning of the building) For any eventual new buildings, please complete this column by providing the year of construction (year of commissioning) of such buildings. • Comments In this column please provide additional notes on the building, for instance: Building is municipal/institutional property Building is private property rented from institutions Institution is planning to give up the building and to migrate to another location Building rehabilitation is finished: o please provide a year of rehabilitation o please provide financing institution building is under rehabilitation o please provide financing institution Building is not in use o please provide year Building is inaccessible Description of any problems related to electricity metering (common metering, lack of meters, etc.)
+In the event central district heating is provided for your building: questionnaires should be completed by providing a district heating provided during 2013, namely kWh/year event information on kWh/year is not available for ividual building, please provide data on: euro/year complete/verify data provided on the year of action (year of commissioning of the building) For any eventual new buildings, please complete in district heating provided during 2013, namely in the kWh/year went information on kWh/year is not available for industry building, please provide data on: euro/year complete/verify data provided on the year of action (year of commissioning of the building).
+For any eventual new buildings, please complete. event information on kWh/year is not available for lividual building, please provide data on: euro/year complete/verify data provided on the year of action (year of commissioning of the building) For any eventual new buildings, please complete iction (year of commissioning of the building) For any eventual new buildings, please complete umn by providing the year of construction (year o ssioning) of such buildings. column please provide additional notes on the g, for instance; Building is municipal/institutional property Building is private property rented from institutions Institution is planning to give up the building and to migrate to another location Building rehabilitation is finished: o please provide a year of rehabilitation or please provide financing institution building is under rehabilitation or please provide financing institution Building is not in use o please provide year Building is inaccessible